cleverdevil/plexyfin/README.md

 ## Features

 - Sync collections from Plex to Jellyfin with their artwork
+- Sync media artwork (Primary/Poster and Backdrop/Fanart) from Plex to Jellyfin
+- Sync TV Show Season artwork from Plex to Jellyfin
 - Schedule automatic synchronization at configurable intervals
 - Support for movies and TV shows in collections
 - Selective synchronization of specific Plex libraries